-- A vector is a giant register that behaves like a collection of regular registers, except these registers all simultaneously perform the same operation on multiple sets of operands, producing multiple results. - In a sense, vectors are like operation-specific cache. - A vector register is a register that's actually made up of many individual registers. - A vector instruction is an instruction that performs the same operation simultaneously on all of the individual registers of a vector register.
+- A vector is a giant register that behaves like a collection of regular registers, except these registers all simultaneously perform the same operation on multiple sets of operands, producing multiple results of the same kind. - In a sense, vectors are like operation-specific cache. - A vector register is a register that's effectively made up of many individual registers. - A vector instruction is an instruction that performs the same operation simultaneously on all of the individual registers of a vector register.